kingzamzon/docs/docs/sdk/serverless-signing/overview.md

 You can create your first Lit Action by following this [quick start](../serverless-signing/quick-start.md) guide.
 Below, you'll find some additional resources and example implementations:

+1. [Lit Actions API docs](https://actions-docs.litprotocol.com/): An overview of all available functionality offered by Lit Actions.
-1. [GetLit CLI](../../tools/getlit-cli.md): The GetLitCLI simplifies the Lit Action development process.
+2. [GetLit CLI](../../tools/getlit-cli.md): The GetLitCLI simplifies the Lit Action development process.
-2. [Event Listener](../../tools/event-listener.md): Use the Lit Event Listener to create event-based triggers for Lit Actions.
+3. [Event Listener](../../tools/event-listener.md): Use the Lit Event Listener to create event-based triggers for Lit Actions.
-3. [Developer Guides](https://github.com/LIT-Protocol/developer-guides-code/tree/master): Quick examples to get you started.
+4. [Developer Guides](https://github.com/LIT-Protocol/developer-guides-code/tree/master): Quick examples to get you started.

 <FeedbackComponent/>